 APPLICANTS MUST MEET THE FOLLOWING CRITERIA FOR ACCEPTANCE.

 1. All applicants must be 18 years of age or older, able to live independently or with the assistance of a qualified caretaker.
 An applicant can have a live-in caretaker if necessary with a Doctor's order.

 2. All applicants must meet the most restrictive income limits set by the Governing Entity for each property, whether it be tax credit property, Rural Development or HOME Program.
 All income and assets must be third party verified.
-A potential tenant must also have enough income to support the rent.
+A potential tenant must also have enough income to support the rent or be on a subsidized housing program.
 If not, the applicant would not qualify to live in the property.

-3. Applicant(s) must have a good rental history.
-Applicant may be rejected because of Poor Rental History, as evidence by:
+3. Applicant(s) may be rejected because of poor rental history, as evidence by: